TheEpicHamster/certify-docs/docs/guides/certificate-authorities.md

 - Certificates can contain up to 5 domains.
 Wildcard certificates are not supported.

 ### Google Cloud
-The Google Cloud Certificate Manager is an ACME enabled public certificate service.
-While in beta this service requires a [sign up for preview](https://cloud.google.com/blog/products/identity-security/automate-public-certificate-lifecycle-management-via--acme-client-api).
-Certificates are valid for up-to 90 days and can contain multiple domains or wildcards.
+The Google Cloud Certificate Manager is an ACME-enabled public certificate service.
+While in beta this service requires a [sign-up for preview](https://cloud.google.com/blog/products/identity-security/automate-public-certificate-lifecycle-management-via--acme-client-api).
+Certificates are valid for up to 90 days and can contain multiple domains or wildcards.

 - Trusted by all major operating systems and browsers
 - Certificates expire after 90 days (but can be configured for shorter expiry).
 - Wildcard certificates (*.domain.com) are supported when using DNS validation.
 - To use you first need to sign up for a Google Cloud account, create a project, register for the preview then enable the public-ca API and acquire External Account Binding (EAB) credentials.
 This EAB credential can only be used once and subsequent account registrations (on other servers etc) require a new EAB to be generated.
 For more details see https://cloud.google.com/public-certificate-authority/docs/quickstart (available if you have registered for the beta preview with Google).

-### SSL .com
+### SSL.com
-SSL .com are an established certificate Certificate Authority who now offer basic free certificates via their own ACME enabled service. https://www.ssl.com/how-to/order-free-90-day-ssl-tls-certificates-with-acme/
+SSL.com are an established certificate Certificate Authority that now offers basic free certificates via its own ACME-enabled service. https://www.ssl.com/how-to/order-free-90-day-ssl-tls-certificates-with-acme/

 - Trusted by all major operating systems and browsers
 - Certificates expire after 90 days.